-The Village of Grafton's Comprehensive (Master) Plan 2010 was created in 1995.
+The Village of Grafton's Comprehensive (Master) Plan titled, "Village of Grafton Comprehensive Plan for 2035," 2010 was created adopted in 20091995.
+The plan was amended in 2016 and 2022 with another amendment currently being proposed for early 2023.
 As of 2005, this was the most recent comprehensive plan for the Village.
+A portion of the Town of Cedarburg is included in the planning area of the Village's Future Land Use map (Map 1).
 The boundaries in this plan include a portion of the Town of Cedarburg.

-The Village has also adopted two plans that address bicycle/ pedestrian amenities and parks and open space.
-The Bicycle and Pedestrian Plan (1996) includes an inventory of existing facilities, describes the planning process used to determine recommendations for facilities, contains an implementation plan, and includes maps depicting current and future bicycle and pedestrian facilities.
+The Village has also adopted a comprehensive outdoor recreation plan in December 2019 that provides five-year park, open space, and recreational facilities recommendations.
+The plan updates the 2008 plan.
+The two plans also that addresses existing and future bicycle/pedestrian amenities and parks and open space.
+The Village of Grafton Bicycle and Pedestrian Plan (20151996) includes an inventory of existing facilities, describes the planning process used to determine recommendations for facilities, identifies priority improvements and the type of improvements planned, contains an implementation plan, project cost estimates, and includes maps depicting current and future bicycle and pedestrian facilities.
 The Village of Grafton Park and Open Space Plan was adopted in 2002 and focuses on recreational development needs through 2007 and includes a recreational capital improvements program and inventory of existing facilities.
 The plan also includes recommendations for recreational development needs beyond 2007.